 - and ultimately, how to land ideal clients.

 Conducting the ideal client persona research

-Do detailed background research on your ideal clients – who are they? what’s their title and job description?
+- Do detailed background research on your ideal clients – who are they? what’s their title and job description?
 Why they need your services?
 What are the common demographic trends?
-Are they living in India, USA or in West Europe?
+Are they living in India, the USA, or in West Europe?

 Make sure your business is a well-working machine

-Learn how to build the professional, but yet the friendly relationship between you and your clients.
+- Learn how to build a professional, but yet the friendly relationship between you and your clients.

 Make necessary preparations

 If you’re going to represent yourself as a professional, you should definitely pay attention to your “online image”.What we concretely mean is, that your online presence, social media, freelance platform’s accounts, landing pages, and any other things where you’re looking to send your clients, should be well-prepared.
 If you’re sending your potential clients to your website or landing page, make sure that it shows the right message and showcase your work, testimonials, and expertise.
 When you’re creating your own website, try to set it into the client’s shoes.
 What’s he looking for freelancers?
 What skills does he need?
 Your website should answer all of his questions.
 When we’re talking about Social Media, make sure that it’s, from the moment when a potential client lands on your profile, clear what you’re doing and how can you help him.
 Here’s a good example of how a LinkedIn profile should look like:

 - Your profile picture should be clear and professional